 All materials located in Current Periodicals/Microforms Unit are restricted to in-building use.
 Requests to allow items to leave the building should be directed to the Service Desk Supervisor, who shall grant permission only in cases where in-building use presents a severe hardship.
-It is possible to photocopy items, including microfilm and microfiche in the Main Library Copy Center located on 2 West adjacent to the Current Periodicals and Microforms.
+It is possible to scan and copy items, including microfilm and microfiche in the Main Library MakeCentral located on 2 West.

 Where are back issues of newspapers or newspapers on microfilm?